 Indian River County real estate records also show a boost of 22.6% for new home closings from the year earlier to 65.
 New home closings in Sebastian saw a 61.7% rise year-over-year in August.

-Real estate data showed that 596 new homes were sold during the 12 months that ended in September, up from 584 for the year prior.
+Real estate data regarding the recent delray beach homes for sale showed that 596 new homes were sold during the 12 months that ended in September, up from 584 for the year prior.
 This indicates a rise from 10.6% of the total closings a year earlier.

 While real estate sales remained steady in August from a year earlier, closings of new and existing homes slid year-over-year in September.